Olgasds8/track_popularity_MLProject/README.md

 - ‘topic2’: Second topic label of the song.
 - ‘topic3’: Third topic label of the song.

--df_results.csv: Dataframe with model results
+**df_results.csv**: Dataframe with model results

-- NOTEBOOKS:

-1. Exploring raw data: Brief analysis of the df_initial.

-2. Obtaining language_lyrics_artistpop: Eliminating duplicates.
-Using Spotify API for obtaining the artist_popularity, the MusixMatch API for obtaining the language of the lyrics and web scrapping for obtaining the lyrics of the songs in English.
-Finally exporting df_songs_lang_lyrics_8072.csv.

-3. EDA and resampling: Exploratory analysis of features and resampling for normal distribution of Y (‘track_popularity’).
-Finally exporting df_songs_resampled_7637.csv.

-4. Obtaining lyrics dataframe: NLP of lyrics, obtaining lyrics features.
-Finally exporting df_lyrics.csv.

-5. Chorus and topic labelling: Merging the dataframe with the audio features and the one with the lyrics features.
-LDA Topic modeling and getting 3 topic labels for each song.
-Finally exporting df_final.csv.

-6. Models: Final analysis of features and machine learning with XGBoost Regression.

-- FUNCTIONS
+**FUNCTIONS**

-- Funciones.py: A Python document where you can find the most important functions we will be using and importing.
+**Funciones.py**: A Python document where you can find the most important functions we will be using and importing.
 Functions include: limpieza(x), word_token_sinstop(x), word_token(x), limpieza_chorus(x) and riqueza_lexica(x).

-# Future Improvements:
+## Future Improvements:

 Based on the results obtained, we have not found a model that accurately predicts the song's popularity through the variables used.
 However, there are other avenues for exploration that could not be covered in this project, such as the use of a classifier model instead of a regressor model; the division of songs by musical genre or by artist popularity, to give more weight to lyrics over other characteristics; the use of other popularity metrics such as ratings or public rankings or other applications; the consideration of music production companies and marketing campaigns related to the songs; or the use of unsupervised learning algorithms, to find patterns and clusters not identified in the exploratory analysis.
-This project provides a starting point for the study of the effect that lyrics can have on a song's popularity, setting the direction for future studies in which it will be essential to focus on obtaining a more sensitive sample, perhaps by studying records by artist or by genre.
+This project provides a starting point for the study of the effect that lyrics can have on a song's popularity, setting the direction for future studies in which it will be essential to focus on obtaining a more sensitive sample, perhaps by studying records by artist or genre.

-# Contributions:
+## Contributions:

 Contributions and feedback from the community are welcome.
 Feel free to fork the repository, submit issues, or suggest improvements through pull requests.